How long to file a claim after a car accident in Palm Beach, Florida

 Florida requires all drivers to carry a minimum of $10,000 in Personal Injury Protection or (PIP insurance).
-Many drivers can get confused with Florida’s no-fault statute.
+Many drivers can get confused with Florida's no-fault statute.
 Like most insurance carriers, PIP insurance is subject to a deductible and must be met before they will start paying for some of your out of pocket expenses.
-By law PIP insurance only covers;
+By law, PIP insurance covers:

 80% of medical bills caused by the accident and

 60% of lost wages due to the car accident in Palm Beach